nateleavitt/infusionsoft/README.md

 documentation link here

 ## <a name="setup">Setup & Configuration</a>
+For Rails 2.3 add `config.gem 'infusionsoft'` or for Rails 3 add it to Bundler

-For Rails, create an initilizer in `config\initilizers` called infusionsoft.rb and the following
+Then create an initilizer in `config\initilizers` called infusionsoft.rb and the following

     Infusionsoft.configure do |config|
       config.api_url = 'YOUR_INFUSIONSOFT_URL' # example infused.infusionsoft.com